-Major Developers Seals Strategic Construction Alliance With New System Engineering LLC For Al Marjan Island Project
+Major Developers Seals Strategic Construction Alliance with New System Engineering LLC for Al Marjan Island Project

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Ras Al Khaimah, UAE, May 2025– In a strategic move that reflects its commitment to quality, craftsmanship, and future-facing development, Major Developers unveiled the appointment of New System Engineering LLC (NSE) as the main contractor for its upcoming luxury project, Manta Bay on Al Marjan Island in Ras Al Khaimah.
+(MENAFN- Virtue mena) Ras Al Khaimah, UAE, 23 May 2025– In a strategic move that reflects its commitment to quality, craftsmanship, and future-facing development, Major Developers unveiled the appointment of New System Engineering LLC (NSE) as the main contractor for its upcoming luxury project, Manta Bay on Al Marjan Island in Ras Al Khaimah.

+This collaboration signifies more than a contractual milestone as it represents a convergence of shared values, industry depth, and a mutual vision to redefine the architectural narrative of Ras Al Khaimah’s burgeoning coastline.

+Boasted for structural excellence and meticulous project delivery, NSE, led by Imad Eddin Khalil, General Manager & Partner, has been a cornerstone in the UAE’s engineering landscape for over two decades.
+Their portfolio spans transformative residential, commercial, and infrastructural projects, each marked by integrity, innovation, and adherence to the highest international standards.

 Legal Disclaimer: